Using explainability to design physics-aware CNNs for solving subsurface inverse problems: Introduction

 In this work, we address the disconnect between predictive and descriptive accuracy by developing a framework for creating physics-aware neural networks by integrating model explainability into the network development process.
+Rather than using a physical loss function, we create a "physics-aware" network by guiding it towards learning the physical properties associated with an inverse problem.
 We create a CNN for solving an inverse problem associated with shallow 2D subsurface imaging, where model explainability is used to iteratively select network hyperparameters, such as the depth of the network and the size of the convolutional layers.
 An overview of our approach is shown in~\cref{fig:overview}.
 The CNN is trained on 80,000 synthetic subsurface images representing the common geological condition of soil with varying thickness and stiffness overlying undulating rock of varying stiffness.
 We use finite difference elastic wave propagation simulations and MASW-style wavefield transformation methods to obtain surface wave dispersion images that capture key features of each subsurface model.
 These key features of the subsurface model are expected to be best predicted by the high-power regions (i.e., red colors) in the dispersion images, which represent the fundamental and potentially higher-modes of surface wave propagation.
 Thus, our dataset consists of pairs of known 2D subsurface velocity images and their corresponding surface wave dispersion images.
+We choose to train the network using only dispersion images, as the high-power modal trend (discussed in detail in a later section) is relatively stable for a given subsurface model, regardless of the testing configuration used to sample the model.
 The network is first trained with respect to its predictive accuracy, but we include an additional step that evaluates the descriptive accuracy of the trained network on the validation dataset.
 By doing so, we can interpret the CNN’s decision-making and determine if its predictions are logical.
 If we determine the network makes illogical predictions, the development process is revisited, and various hyperparameters are iteratively tuned to improve the network.

 In this work, we propose a framework for performing hyperparameter tuning and developing a neural network architecture that improves its descriptive accuracy while maintaining a high predictive accuracy.
 The aim of this work is not to generalize the network to geologic conditions outside the bounds of the training dataset or to improve the accuracy of its predicted 2D shear wave velocity profiles; we instead guide the network to make logical decisions based on the current problem.
 We believe that progress made in this area will benefit the development of CNNs for solving inverse problems related to subsurface imaging.